When to seek help

-Make sure you explain in detail how your tinnitus is affecting you – for example, is it making you anxious?
-Are you having trouble sleeping or finding it hard to cope?
+Make sure you explain in detail how your tinnitus is affecting you – for example, is it making you anxious or affecting your mood?
+Are you having trouble sleeping or carrying out daily tasks?

-Your GP will check for any obvious ear problems that they may be able to treat, such as an ear-wax blockage.
-They may also carry out a simple hearing test and arrange blood tests to check for conditions that can sometimes be linked to tinnitus, such as diabetes or a problem with your thyroid gland.
+Your GP will check for any obvious ear problems that they may be able to treat, such as an ear-wax blockage or infection.
+They may also arrange blood tests to check for conditions that can sometimes be linked to tinnitus, such as diabetes or a problem with your thyroid gland.